FREQUENTLY ASKED QUESTIONS

 Please visit calgarytransit.com to plan your trip and check for updates on individual route schedules.

-Why do I still have to reduce speed when there are no workers visible on site?
+Why do I have to reduce speed even when there are no workers visible on site?

-During construction the road is in a temporary state and may present hazardous conditions, such as a drop-off at the edge of the pavement, reduced shoulder and/or lane widths, ongoing work within the medians, loose material on the pavement, materials / equipment on the sides of the roadway, and / or ditches near driving lanes.
+During construction the road is in a temporary state and may present hazardous conditions, such as a drop-off at the edge of the pavement, reduced shoulder and/or lane widths, ongoing work within the medians, , materials / equipment on the sides of the roadway, and / or ditches near driving lanes.
 These conditions may cause a safety risk to vehicles travelling at higher speeds.
-These temporary conditions may not be obvious to drivers but increase the risk of a collision with any vehicle that leaves the travel lane(s).
-To provide drivers with adequate time to react if something unexpected happens, temporary reduced speed limits are posted in construction zones, even if workers are not on site.
+While these temporary conditions may not be obvious to drivers, they increase the risk of a collision for any vehicle that leaves the travel lane(s).
+To provide drivers with adequate time to react if something unexpected happens, temporary reduced speed limits are posted in construction zones, even when workers are not on site.

 Speed limit reductions are regularly reviewed and are revised as required to meet evolving project needs.
 Please be mindful of and obey onsite signage and traffic accommodations.
 Visit 511 Alberta for up-to-date traffic information and to plan your travel through this area.